Mario & Luigi: Bowser's Inside Story: Development

-The game was revealed at Nintendo's Tokyo Press Event, held in Japan on October 2, 2008 with the Japanese title of Mario & Luigi RPG 3!!!.
+The game was revealed at Nintendo's Tokyo Press Event, held in Japan on October 2, 2008, with the Japanese title of Mario & Luigi RPG 3!!!.
 The conference revealed details of the then-upcoming game, relating to the plot and gameplay mechanics, as well as the fact that it would involve extensive use of the touchscreen.
 AlphaDream, developers of Superstar Saga and Partners in Time, developed this game along with experienced contributors to the Mario series such as Yoko Shimomura and Charles Martinet working on music and voice acting respectively.
 At E3 2009, it was revealed that the official English name of the game would be Mario & Luigi: Bowser's Inside Story and that it would be released in fall 2009 for North America and Europe.
+A copy of the game was included in a $169.99 white Nintendo DSi bundle launched by Nintendo on April 25, 2010.